Neoteroi/BlackSheep-Docs/docs/server-sent-events.md

 !!! tip
-    Older versions of the web framework can also be configured to use SSE, because they already supported response streaming, but this requires writing functions that generate the right bytes.
+    Older versions of the web framework can also be configured to use SSE, because they all support response streaming, but don't offer dedicated features to simplify their use.

 ## Defining a server-sent events route